6cloudguy/cybsec-jrny/README.md

 - ✅ Finished **Accelerate Job search with AI** in the course
 - ✅ Finished **Introduction into Computers and OS** in the **Microsoft Cybersecurity Analyst** course
 - 💆🏻‍♂️ Finally made the headless home server with my old laptop with no display and input
-- 🧠 Still deciding on what make with the home server
+- 🧠 Still deciding on what to make with the home server
 - 🦀 Posted about this repo in Linkedin
-- 💸 Bought the ine's ejpt course and started it
+- 💸 Bought the ine's fundamentals annuals and started

 ### Week 20(Nov 17 - Nov 23)
 - 🐣 Sem exams are over yayy..
 So back to track